‘Switched At Birth’ and Monette’s CART Captioning

 I heard, “Wow!
 You must have been BAD!
 You were in there forever!!!!”

-I looked to the priest, and he was silent as a lamb, small smile on his face.
+I looked to the priest.
+He silent as a lamb, sweet smile on his face.

 I said, “No, it wasn’t really like that …” My Deaf friends became more insistent “how bad you were to have been in there that long.”